 It is a trivial program which will combine multiple C, C++ & Perl source code files into one text file simultaneously converting the tabs in those files to spaces.

 I wrote it to so as to be able to put a load of source code in the appendix of a wordprocessor document.
 Even when I set the font to fixed spacing, it still messed up the tab alignments (which were specified in distances not characters) so I use this to convert the tabs to space.
-Not having an easy way to combine the files in a sorted order (it being a M$ Windows system so there was not much of a shell script) I put that in the Perl script as well.
+Not having an easy way to combine the files in a sorted order (it being a Microsoft Windows system so there was not much of a shell script) I put that in the Perl script as well.

 This program is rather obsolete because, 2 years after first writing this page, I found that there was a GNU program called source-highlight (also known as 'src-highlite') that not only can replace the tabs with spaces but output in HTML with syntax colour coding.
 I recommend you use that instead.
 However my old program is still here lest someone only needs plain text output & does not want to spend time installing a program (this being just a single file Perl script).

 Run it with the directory to process as its sole parameter.
 It will copy the contents of every *.c, *.cpp, *.h, *.pl & *.txt file in that directory and all subdirectories thereof recursively.

 The result will be output into a file called 'Combined.txt'.

 The file extension list should cover typical C, C++ & Perl file names

 (and some general purpose text ones which may contain documentation).
 If want